DKMitt/wifi_ws/README.md

   WiFi Weather Station Breadboard Layout
 ![WiFi Weather Station Breadboard Layout](public/assets/img/ESP8266-DHT11.jpg)

 Code used for programming the Adafruit Feather HUZZAH ESP8266 board is located in the directory "feather_huzzah_esp8266_code".
-I will not be covering how to or what the code portion of the Adafruit Feather HUZZAH ESP8266 board in this description but may at some point include a seperate write up on how to do that.Below in RESOURCES you will find links to where i sourced information used to create the code used for this project.
+I will not be covering how to or about the code portion of the Adafruit Feather HUZZAH ESP8266 board in this description but may at some point include a seperate write up on how to do that.
+Below in RESOURCES you will find links to where i sourced information used to create the code used for this project.

 ----